How do Hearing Aids Work?

 While these are more sophisticated than the standard analog aids, they will still amplify all sounds, including background noise.

 Digital: A Little More Complex

 These aids have a computer chip that intelligently analyses the sounds that are received by the microphone.
 They can convert the sound wave into digital signals rather than electric signals, and this allows the aid to process the sounds more complexly, figuring out which sounds you want to be amplified and which ones you don’t.
-It does this by using DSP (digital signal processing).
+It does this by using Digital Signal Processing (DSP)

-DSP can make a difference in many ways, including:
+DSP can make a difference in many things, including:

 - Improved Speech Understanding – Digital aids can intelligently amplify speech with the use of directional microphones.
 These are designed to pick up speech more when the source is in front of the user while ignoring sounds coming from the sides and back of the user i.e. background noise.

 - Gain adjustment – Gain is how much an amplifier increases a particular frequency.
-Digital hearing aids can automatically adjust the gain for around a dozen frequencies according to the wearers’ hearing loss.
+Digital hearing aids can automatically adjust the gain for around a dozen frequencies according to the wearers particular hearing loss.

-- Sound classification – This determines the types of sounds being detected e.g. music, speech, traffic etc. It selectively amplifies or reduces sounds, picking up information about the environment you’re in, and applying a specific amplification setting based on that knowledge.
-So, if someone has trouble hearing higher frequencies like children’s or women’s voices, the aid will automatically adjust to boost these frequencies.
+- Sound classification – This figures out whether the sounds being picked up are music, speech, traffic etc. and amplifies or reduces them selectively.
+So it knows what kind of environment you’re in and applies a specific amplification based on that knowledge.
+These aids can switch automatically between settings to match a person’s hearing loss with the environment they are in, so if someone has trouble hearing higher frequencies like children’s or women’s voices, the aid will automatically adjust to boost these frequencies.
 Analog aids can also do this to a lesser extent, usually by the wearer switching settings.